TanmayJDesai/MedicalImageImprovement/README.md

-# Medical Image Improvement — Setup Guide
+# ClearView: Improving X-Ray Image Quality — Setup Guide

 Medical workers in underserved communities do not have immediate access to adequate imaging equipment, leading to low-quality/lack of necessary images for diagnoses.
 Diagnoses could be more accurate with improved x-ray quality, leading to life-saving outcomes in many cases with basic x-ray images.